Heavy Vehicle Road Safety – Hazard & Risk Program

 Through reflective learning, peer support and practical application, participants will:

-• Explore the Australian heavy vehicle (HV) industry, its regulations, relevant authorities, and its role in transport and civil sectors
+• Explore the Australian heavy vehicle (HV) industry, including key regulations, licensing pathways, and the role of industry authorities

-• Identify and manage hazard and risks associated with HV driving, applying situational awareness and effective response techniques
+• Identify and manage hazards and risks associated with heavy vehicle driving and the road network

-• Apply inclsive communication and coordination techniques when working with culturtally and linguistically diverse (CALD) colleagues
+• Communicate effectively and inclusively when working with culturally and linguistically diverse (CALD) colleagues

-Participants who are deemed competent will receive a Statement of Attainment.
+Participants deemed competent will receive a Statement of Attainment.

 This course covers three Units of Competency: